aws-samples/amazon-mq-enterprise-integration-patterns/labs/lab-1.md

 Run the following commands in a terminal window in your Cloud 9 IDE to update Java to version 1.8 and install maven and jq.

 ```
-cd ~/environment/arc322
+cd ~/environment/amazon-mq-enterprise-integration-patterns
 ./setup.sh
 source ~/.bashrc
 ```

-The setup.sh script takes an optional string as a parameter and encrypts all parameters and creates secrets.properties file in ~/environment/arc322

-For example, if you run setup.sh above as follows, the broker parameters are all encrypted using the example master password: password
+>The setup.sh script takes an optional string as a parameter and encrypts all parameters and creates secrets.properties file in ~/environment/amazon-mq-enterprise-integration-patterns.
+For example, if you run setup.sh above as follows, the broker parameters are all encrypted using the example master password: password.
+For this session, we will use un-encrypted properties.

 ```
 ./setup.sh password